James Tiptree Jr.: Adulthood and early career: 1934–1967

 Bradley was encouraged by her mother to seek a career, but her mother also hoped that she would get married and settle down.
 In 1934, at age 19, she met William (Bill) Davey and eloped to marry him.
 She dropped out of Sarah Lawrence College, which did not allow married students to attend.
 They moved to Berkeley, California, where they took classes and Davey encouraged her to pursue art.
 The marriage was not a success; he was an alcoholic and irresponsible with money and she disliked keeping house.
 The couple divorced in 1940.
 Later on, she became a graphic artist, a painter, and—still under the name "Alice Bradley Davey"—an art critic for the Chicago Sun between 1941 and 1942.

 After the divorce, Bradley joined the Women's Army Auxiliary Corps where she became a supply officer.
 In 1942 she joined the United States Army Air Forces and worked in the Army Air Forces photo-intelligence group.
 She later was promoted to major, a high rank for women at the time.
 In the army, she "felt she was among free women for the first time."
 As an intelligence officer, she became an expert in reading aerial intelligence photographs.

 In 1945, at the close of the war, while she was on assignment in Paris, she married her second husband, Huntington D. Sheldon, known as "Ting."
 She was discharged from the military in 1946, at which time she set up a small business in partnership with her husband.
-The same year her first story ("The Lucky Ones") was published in the November 16, 1946 issue of The New Yorker, and credited to "Alice Bradley" in the magazine.
+The same year, a non-fiction piece about Polish refugees working in Germany (entitled "The Lucky Ones") was published in the November 16, 1946 issue of The New Yorker, and credited to "Alice Bradley" in the magazine.
 In 1952 she and her husband were invited to join the CIA, which she accepted.
 At the CIA, she worked as an intelligence officer, but she did not enjoy the work.
 She resigned her position in 1955 and returned to college.

 She studied for her bachelor of arts degree at American University (1957–1959).
 She received a doctorate from George Washington University in Experimental Psychology in 1967.
 She wrote her doctoral dissertation on the responses of animals to novel stimuli in differing environments.
 During this time, she wrote and submitted a few science fiction stories under the name James Tiptree Jr., in order to protect her academic reputation.